 The buyer acquires the seller’s stock at a discount in a stock acquisition transaction.
 Suppose the buyer makes a qualifying stock purchase within 60 days of the date of transfer.
 In that case, it must elect to treat the transaction as an asset acquisition for federal income tax purposes.
 This is known as a “step-up” election.

 If the buyer makes a Sec.
 338 election, it treats the transaction as a stock purchase for legal purposes.
 Hence, it continues to acquire the seller’s liabilities, including outstanding debt, shares of capital stock, and certain contingent obligations.
 However, the buyer does not acquire the seller’s assets.
 Instead, it steps up the basis of those assets to the purchase price paid for the stock.
 At the end of the period, the buyer reports the transaction as a sale of stock and recognizes ordinary income equal to the difference between the purchase price and the adjusted cost basis of the stock.

 The buyer can choose to allocate the excess of the purchase price over the adjusted cost basis to goodwill.
 Goodwill represents the purchased excess over the adjusted cost basis of intangible assets such as customer relationships, brand recognition, and patents.

-Making the 338 elections is a means by which to structure an acquisition as a stock sale, which certainly may have its benefits, but allow the buyer the tax advantage of an asset purchase agreement.
-John McGuire, a Denver tax attorney and Denver business attorney at The McGuire Law Firm.
-John can be reached at www.jmtaxlaw.com
+Making the 338 elections is a means to structure an acquisition as a stock sale, which may have benefits, but allow the buyer the tax advantage of an asset purchase agreement.
+John McGuire, a Denver tax attorney and Denver business attorney at The McGuire Law Firm, has prepared this article.